8383jyoti/apnacollege-demo/README.md

 # apnacollege-demo
-this is my first repostitory
+This is my first Repository.
+Author - Jyoti Kumari